MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 ![](media/hello.png)

-Exit the interactive container session.
+Back in the container, exit the interactive container session.

 ```none
 exit